leonardbay/usb-tree-win/README.md

 ## How It Works

-Uses Windows `pnputil` to enumerate connected USB and USBDevice class devices, then queries parent-child relationships to build the actual topology.
-COM port associations are determined from the Ports device class.
-No native modules or libusb required.
+Uses native PowerShell CIM/WMI commands (`Get-CimInstance`) to enumerate connected USB and USBDevice class devices directly from the Windows Object Manager.
+It builds the topology by querying parent-child relationships and mapping COM ports from the Ports device class.
+No native modules, `pnputil`, or libusb required.

 ## Author